weaviate/recipes/integrations/llm-frameworks/function-calling/readme.md

 This is further visualized in the following image, please note the responsibility of your application to execute the function requested by the model.

-Now that you have a sense of how Function Calling works, equipping LLMs with a set of tool schemas, and looping between LLM responses and tool execution, let's now dive into some practical examples of how to define these tool schemas and interface them with querying Weaviate.

-this is achieved by defining a Tool Schema that describes the name of a Tool and what it does, as well as its respective arguments, and what they do.
+Now that you have a sense of how Function Calling works, let's dive further into how we equip LLMs with a set of tool schemas, and loop between LLM responses and tool execution.
+This is achieved by defining a Tool Schema that describes the name of a Tool and what it does, as well as its respective arguments, and what they do.
 The LLM then performs inference in a function calling loop, at each step deciding to either complete the response or call one of the external functions.

 We will now cover 2 different Weaviate as a Tool setups, a **Simple Weaviate Tool** and an **Advanced Weaviate Tool**.
 There are three core abstractions underlying all Tool setups: